-The effect of ethanol during either prenatal or postnatal brain development has been studied by several authors (Bothius and West 1990, Miki at al. 2000a, Miki at al. 2000b, Miki at al. 2000c, Miller 1995, Pierce at al. 1989), but the model of the perinatal exposure to ethanol and its immediate and long-term effects in the hippocampal region has not been studied.
+The effect of ethanol during either prenatal or postnatal brain development has been studied by several authors (Pierce et al. 1989, Bothius and West 1990, Miller 1995, Miki et al. 2000a,b,c), but the model of the perinatal exposure to ethanol and its immediate and long-term effects in the hippocampal region have not been studied.

-Several experimental studies have shown that hippocampus appears to be particularly vulnerable to the effects of ethanol exposure during the prenatal life (Barnes and Walker 1981).
+Several experimental studies have shown that the hippocampus appears to be particularly vulnerable by ethanol exposure during prenatal life (Barnes and Walker 1981).

-Long-lasting intake of ethanol induces the death of hippocampal neurons which was fond not only at the end of ethanol exposition (18-day) but also in other age groups (35-, 90-day).
-Dying neurons were characterized by condensed, fragmented nuclei, as is often associated with apoptotic cell deaths (Wozniak at al. 2004, Kerr at al. 1972).
-Regarding our findings of the fragmented nuclei of the neurons in the hippocampal regions CA1 and CA3 and in the ventral and dorsal blades of the dentate gyrus in the all experimental animals (18-, 35- and 90-days old animals), the possible role of apoptotic mechanism in the cell death after ethanol intake can be assumed.
+Long-lasting intake of ethanol induces the death of hippocampal neurons which was found not only at the end of ethanol exposition (18-day) but also in other age groups (35- and 90-day).
+Dying neurons were characterized by condensed, fragmented nucleus, which is often associated with apoptotic cell death (Kerr et al. 1972, Wozniak et al. 2004).
+Regarding our findings of the fragmented nuclei of the neurons in the hippocampal regions CA1 and CA3 and in the ventral and dorsal blades of the dentate gyrus in all experimental animals (18-, 35- and 90-day-old animals), the possible role of apoptotic mechanism in cell death after ethanol intake can be assumed.

-Wozmiak and co-workers found that administration of ethanol to rodents during the period of synaptogenesis induces extensive apoptotic neurodegeneration in the developing brain and that this neurotoxicity can explain the reduced brain mass (Wozmiak at al. 2004).
+Wozniak et al. (2004) found that administration of ethanol to rodents during the period of synaptogenesis induces extensive apoptotic neurodegeneration in the developing brain and that this neurotoxicity can explain the reduced brain mass.

-If we compared the width of the granular and pyramidal cell layers in control 18 and 35day-old animals, we detected a strong decrease of the width of the nerve cell layer in the 35-dayold animals.
-However, we didn't observe any statistically significant difference in the width of the followed areas between 35-day and 90-day-old animals.
-As there were no apparent differences in the size of the pyramidal and granular cells between the control and experimental animals, it was possible to conclude that the number of nerve cells was reduced.
-In the ethanol exposed animals of all ages, we observed smaller width of the nerve cell layer in the all studied areas (CA1, CA3, VB DG, DB DG).
-The rate of loss of the neural cells was similar (from 35% to 49%) in the all monitored areas and in all age groups.
-It could mean that the long-term ethanol consumption is accompanied by the same type of degeneration of the neural cells in all age groups and all experimental groups.
+If we compared the width of the granular and pyramidal cell layers in control 18- and 35-day-old animals, we detected a strong decrease in the width of the nerve cell layer in the 35-day-old animals.
+However, we did not observe any significant difference in the width of the examined areas between 35- and 90-day-old animals.
+As there were no apparent differences in the size of pyramidal and granular cells between the control and experimental animals, it was possible to conclude that the number of nerve cells was reduced.

+In the ethanol-exposed animals of all ages, we observed smaller width of the nerve cell layer in all the studied areas (CA1, CA3, VB DG, DB DG).
+The rate of loss of the neural cells was similar (from 35 % to 49 %) in all monitored areas and in all age groups.
+This could indicate that the long-term ethanol consumption is accompanied by the same type of degeneration of neural cells in all age groups and all experimental groups.

-Effects of ethanol on the cerebellum have been documented in great details, and changes in neurogenesis, neuronal morphology and enhanced cell death of differentiated neurons was demonstrated (Ward and Wesst 1992).
-Changes in the gross anatomy of the forebrain have been described (Ward and Wesst 1992, Roebuck at al. 1998).
-Recent experimental results suggest that apoptosis during the period of physiological neuronal death in the forebrain is enhanced in neonatal rats exposed to ethanol (Ikonomidou at al. 2000, Nowoslavski at al. 2005).
+The effects of ethanol on the cerebellum have been documented in great detail, and changes in neurogenesis, neuronal morphology and enhanced cell death of differentiated neurons were demonstrated.
+Changes in the gross anatomy of the forebrain have been described (Roebuck et al. 1998).
+Recent experimental results suggest that apoptosis during the period of physiological neuronal death in the forebrain is enhanced in neonatal rats exposed to ethanol (Ikonomidou et al. 2000, Nowoslavski et al. 2005).
 The first few postnatal weeks in rats roughly correspond to the last trimester of human embryonic development (Dobbing and Sands 1979).
-This increased apoptosis is likely to be an important component of the human foetal ethanol syndrome (Ikonomidou at al. 2000).
+This increased apoptosis is likely to be an important component of the human fetal ethanol syndrome (Ikonomidou et al. 2000).

-Degenerated neurons were present in the all observed areas of hippocampus.
-The highest density of the degenerating cells was observed in the group of the 18-day-old animals, lower density of the degenerating neurones was in the group of 35-day-old animals.
-In the group of the 90-day-old animals no Fluoro-Jade B positive neurons were observed.
+Degenerated neurons were present in all the observed areas of the hippocampus.
+The highest density of the degenerating cells was observed in the group of 18-day-old animals, lower density of the degenerating neurons was present in the group of 35-day-old animals.
+In the group of the 90-day-old animals no Fluoro-Jade B-positive neurons were observed.